Copenhagen - Oslo

 Yes, DFDS Seaways ferries allow cars on board ferries between Copenhagen and Oslo.
 Use our Deal Finder to get live pricing for car ferries between Copenhagen and Oslo.

-Whether you can bring your campervan on the ferry from Copenhagen to Oslo depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Copenhagen to Oslo depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Yes, foot passengers can travel with DFDS Seaways ferries between Copenhagen and Oslo.